What’s in the Sky Now?

 Saturn

-Saturn is in Aquarius and is visible in the early evening sky low in the southwestern sky.
-Shining at magnitude 0.8-0.9 it is the brightest object in that part of the sky and has a slightly yellowish tinge of color.
+Saturn is in Aquarius and is visible low in the southern sky as soon as it gets dark this fall.
+Shining at magnitude 1.0 it is the brightest object in that part of the sky and has a slightly yellowish tinge of color.

 Uranus-sq.jpg